ihavethatonvinyl/blog/content/essays/samurai-champloo’s-departure-and-its-arrival.md

 Though, we still put on *Departure* when there's no need to talk, and the soundscapes and the images they conjure up overtake us entirely.
 I think there will always be those tracks that make one reminisce about childhood.
 The two of us drink homebrewed co-fermented coffee out of green jadeite cups while waiting for the music to settle, content in our return to the past, and its pleasures.

 Danielle Shi lives and writes in Berkeley, CA. Her work has been published at *Michigan Quarterly Review Mixtape* (forthcoming), *Denver Quarterly* (forthcoming), *The Rumpus, La Piccioletta Barca, The Margins, ZYZZYVA Magazine Blog*, and *The Frida Cinema Blog*.
 She will be spending this spring in residence at the Prelinger Library and Winslow House Project, working on her novel *The Shelter*.
 In her spare time, she enjoys drinking kombucha-flavored kombucha and taking photographs of everything.[ http://www.danielleshi.com/](http://www.danielleshi.com/)

+> [](http://www.danielleshi.com/)*I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*. *Tips go toward paying writers, an editor and for site maintenance, You can also join the [Patreon](https://www.patreon.com/c/IHaveThatonVinyl).*